-After a few months, we started the Great Gluten Free Pie Crust Testing of 2012 and started eating gluten free grains and sugar on a regular basis again.
+After a few months, we started the Easy Gluten Free Pie Crust Recipe Testing of 2012 and started eating gluten free grains and sugar on a regular basis again.
 I kept up the fish oil supplements, but my face started breaking out again.

 Once I’d mastered gluten free pie crusts, we started back on the Slow Carb diet, and completely eliminated gluten free grains, sugars, and starch vegetables from our diet for 6 out of every 7 days.
 Slowly but surely my skin cleared up again.

 The Slow Carb diet which is gluten free, grain free, and sugar free did not cure my acne.

 Omega 3 supplements by themselves did not cure my acne.

 The Slow Carb Diet + Omega 3 supplements did cure acne.
 Why is that?!?

 It all comes back to inflammation.
 When my face breaks out it’s because my body is experiencing chronic inflammation.
 In order for my face to clear up, I have to get the inflammation below a certain threshold.

 A gluten free diet does result in lower inflammation because my wheat allergies are not being triggered, but it doesn’t lower it enough to clear my skin.

 A gluten free, grain free, sugar free, diet results in even lower chronic inflammation (all grain and sugar tend to increase inflammation), but still not enough to clear my skin.